8 Signs You May Have A Leaky Gut

 - Genes: Many of us are simply predisposed to developing leaky gut syndrome because we’re overly sensitive to environmental conditions that bring about an autoimmune response.

 - Stress: Chronic stress disrupts gut balance, and leads to a wide variety of digestive health issues.

-- Standard Western/American Diet: This way of eating is no good for your gut health.
-Too many chemicals, artificial sweeteners and preservatives, refined oils — all these toxins take a major toll on digestive health.
+- Standard Western/American Diet: This way of eating is not good for your gut health.
+Too many chemicals, artificial sweeteners, preservatives, refined oils — all these toxins take a major toll on digestive health.

 Know that you need to have the following symptoms over a period of time to indicate leaky gut syndrome — most doctors say between three and six months.

 Sometimes, your body changes, and symptoms arise due to other circumstances, such as a period of intense stress, which can cause intestinal distress.
 A woman’s menstrual cycle can also cause digestive issues.

 Pay attention to what else is going on in your life and try to gain an understanding of how it affects your health.
 Your body is constantly changing depending upon the normal ups and downs of life.